Exploring The Importance Of Transgender Day Of Visibility (TDOV)

 • Consider using pronouns for yourself when meeting someone new or adding them to your email signature.

 Note that pronouns are the words others use to describe you, and every person has pronouns, regardless of gender.
 Common pronouns include she, him, they, ze, and it.
-When someone asks your pronouns, they're asking which word you'd like them to refer to you with, not your gender.
 Studies have found that using a trans person's correct pronouns can improve their mental health.

 Not every trans person experiences mental health challenges; being transgender is not a mental illness.
 However, being trans increases the risk of mental health conditions, suicide, and self-harm.
-Many trans people experience mental health challenges like gender dysphoriaanxietymood disorders, and other mental health conditions.
-Below are a few trans mental health statistics to keep in mind:
+Below are a few mental health statistics to keep in mind:

-Many of the challenges associated with being transgender are not due to having a trans identity but due to the risks of being transgender in a society where equal rights are considered a debate.
-Living in an area where gender expression, pronouns, and identity are not accepted can cause fear, stress, and mental health conditions.
-Family ostracization, a lack of community, and the risk of being a survivor of violence can also be causes of these symptoms.
+Many of the challenges associated with being transgender are not due to having a trans identity but due to the risks of being transgender in a society where equality is considered a debate.

 Below are some of the positive impacts of respecting trans individuals from the 2021 National Survey on LGBTQ Youth Mental Health